PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 zero-match call must remain a complete no-op.
 The 293-line count is descriptive only; 2,000 remains the ONNX operation-count tier threshold.

+That correction is now implemented in the 740-line raw owner.
+One `ModelIRGraphIndex` replaces every repeated consumer reconstruction and stays current through indexed input replacement and batched/single operator removal.
+Two matches of each pattern construct and refresh it exactly once.

+Both patterns now prove unique producers, source-before-consumer order, exact private intermediate consumers, valid public boundaries, complete positive physical shapes, full compatible signatures, data-preserving dtypes, and scalar axis-zero Gather semantics before mutation.
+Pattern B additionally proves the exact two singleton-axis removals, input/Reshape boundary layout and quantization equivalence, and ordered downstream consumers before replacing all uses.
+Pattern A proves the exact rank-four/rank-three shape algebra, permutation options, target Reshape, and retained output before rank-lifting the Transpose.
+Dynamic signature axes are permuted rather than concretized;
+rank-three NCW/NWC annotations lift to NCHW/NHWC, and per-axis QDIM shifts by one with the inserted leading singleton dimension.

+Every index, permutation, and target-shape tensor now has an explicit immutable unquantized INT32 TensorIR and NumPy-buffer contract.
+Scalar indices accept the ONNX scalar `[]` and normalized singleton `[1]` representations but reject multi-element zeros.
+Public inputs, variables, runtime producers, wrong TensorIR or buffer dtypes, and quantized constants reject atomically.
+A changed private permutation updates once; an unrelated consumer or public output receives a deterministic collision-safe clone preserving layout and ONNX provenance.
+Constant action, option values, metadata/QDIM, input replacement, removals, and pruning are complete before the first mutation.

+All forty-six former strict xfails are green.
+The scalar-index and single-index construction contracts bring focused coverage to eighty-one cases.
+A no-match call is a complete no-op; valid statistics, NumPy-exact outputs, negative axes, multiple matches, fixed point, collision naming, public Pattern-A Reshape outputs, and both production calls remain unchanged.
+The 740-line count is descriptive only; 2,000 remains the ONNX operation-count tier threshold.

 ## Remaining refactoring order

 1. Improve Tier 0-4 layout, transpose, broadcast, shape reconciliation, and